 Under the Reduced Density Alternative, the proposed project would be limited to development of Phase I, which would provide a total of 850 additional student housing beds on campus.
 As further discussed below, this alternative generally would avoid the proposed project's potentially significant impacts related to biological resources and aesthetic resources.
-However, under the Reduced Density Alternative, the elimination of Phases II and III, which together would provide an additional 1,716 beds, would reduce additional on-campus housing and, thereby adversely affect efforts to meet existing and future local housing demands.
+As This alternative is the same as the modified proposed project, which is now limited to the development of facilities to house 850 student housing beds. described in Chapter 2, Project Description, Thus, with the elimination of Phases II and III from the originally proposed project, the Reduced Density Alternative and modified proposed project would result in the same environmental impacts.would be similar to the proposed project in design and impacts.
+However, under the Reduced Density Alternative, the elimination of Phases II and III, which together would provide an additional 1,716 beds, would reduce additional on campus housing and, thereby adversely affect efforts to meet existing and future local housing demands.
 This alternative would also not fully attain the basic objectives of the proposed project.

 Aesthetics and Visual Quality.
-Under the proposed project, impacts to scenic vistas and resources, shading and shadow, and day and nighttime views would be less than significant.
-Impacts to existing visual character and quality associated with Phase I would be less than significant.
+Under both the proposed projectand this alternative, impacts to scenic vistas and resources, shading and shadow, and day and nighttime views would be less than significant.
+In addition, Himpacts to existing visual character and quality associated with the proposed projectPhase I and this alternative would be less than significant.
 However, potential impacts to existing visual character and quality would remain significant and unavoidable for Phases II and III.
-Under the Reduced Density Alternative, there would be no development of Phases II and III buildings and associated impacts to visual character and quality.
-Therefore, this alternative would result in the elimination of significant unavoidable impacts from Phase II and III related to aesthetics and visual quality.
+Under the Reduced Density Alternative, like the modified proposed project, there would be no development of Phases II and III buildings and, therefore, no associated impacts to visual character and quality.
+ThereforeIn sum, this alternative is the same as the modified proposed project and, therefore, the alternative would not-result in similarthe elimination of significant unavoidable\impacts from Phase II and III related to aesthetics and visual quality.

 Air Quality.
-Under the proposed project, construction and operational activities, including increased vehicle trips, would result in an increase in the emission of criteria pollutants.
+Under both the proposed projectand this alternative, while construction and operational activities, including increased vehicle trips, would result in an increase in the emission of criteria pollutants2.
 However, the emissions would be below threshold levels and, therefore, the project would not result in potentially significant impacts to air quality.
-Under the Reduced Density Alternative, because there would be no construction of Phases II and III buildings, the project would result in proportionally lower emissions than the proposed project and proportionately reduced impacts.
+Under the Reduced Density Alternative, because there would be no construction of Phases II and III buildings, the project would result in proportionally lower emissions than the proposed project and proportionately reduced impacts. , In sum, this alternative is the same as the modified proposed project and, therefore, the alternative would result in similar impacts related to air quality.

 Biological Resources.
-Under the proposed project, there would be potentially significant impacts relating to special status wildlife and plant species, riparian habitat, and migratory wildlife corridors.
-Mitigation is proposed to reduce the identified impacts to a less-thansignificant level.
-Under the Reduced Density Alternative, because the Phase I site is already developed with Parking Lot 9, there would be no potentially significant impacts to biological resources.
+Under the proposed project\and\this\alternative, there would be potentially significant indirect impacts relating to special status wildlife and plant species, riparian habitat, and migratory wildlife corridors.
+The proposed project includes Mmitigation-is proposed to reduce the identified\indirect impacts to a less-than-significant level.
+Under the Reduced Density Alternative, the same mitigation would be necessary.
+Under the Reduced Density Alternative, like the proposed project, because the Phase I site is already developed with Parking Lot 9, there would be no potentially significant direct\impacts to biological resources.
 Additionally, elimination of the Phase II and III buildings, which would result in the majority of significant impacts to biological resources under the proposed project, also would eliminate the potentially significant impacts that would occur under the two Phases.
-Therefore, impacts of the Reduced Density Alternative would be less than the proposed project.
+ThereforeIn sum, this alternative is the same as the modified proposed project and, therefore, impacts of the Reduced Density Alternative would result in similar impacts related to biological resources be less than the proposed project.